Mini vMac

 History

 Developer Philip “PC” Cummins began work on vMac in 1996.
-It was ported to a variety of platforms very soon afterwards.
-The Windows port was developed by Weston D. Pawlowski.
+It was quickly ported to a variety of platforms, with the Windows port developed by Weston D. Pawlowski.
 Work stopped on the emulator around 1999.
-In 2001, however, Paul Pratt made an intial release of “Mini vMac,” an emulator intended to be “a simpler version to serve as a programmer's introduction to vMac.”
+In 2001, however, Paul Pratt made an initial release (for Mac OS only) of “Mini vMac,” an emulator intended to be “a simpler version to serve as a programmer's introduction to vMac.”
+A Windows port followed very soon after.

 Pratt continues to work on the emulator and says that mini vMac is “intended to be as simple and maintainable as possible, while still being usable enough that the software running within it is as usable as ever.”
 Mini vMac is also intended to be easily portable to any system.